compsoc-edinburgh/website/README.md

 If you have `bundler` installed, type:

 - `bundle`, to install the Gemfile packages
-- `bundle exec jekyll build --watch` to build and watch the directory for changes
+- `bundle exec jekyll serve` to build and watch the directory for changes